Breed Status: Threatened

 Many of these hogs lived in close proximity to the homesteaders who cared for them and, over time, were selectively bred for gentle temperaments and manageability.

-During the 18- and early 1900s, records seem to indicate that the coarser, native Guinea Hogs, were likely improved through cross-breeding with the more-refined swine breeds of the day.
+During the 18- and early 1900s, records indicate that the coarser, native Guinea Hogs, were likely improved through cross-breeding with the more-refined swine breeds of the day.
 The Essex and Berkshire breeds are commonly mentioned as two of these "improving" breeds.

-These improved Guinea Hogs included the two Guinea Hog types (referred to as "big and small or little guineas, and also as big bone and little bone" guineas).
+These improved Guinea Hogs included the two Guinea Hog types (referred to as "big and small or little" guineas, and also as "big bone and little bone" guineas).
 Both types were thrifty, hardy, manageable lard hogs, but they differed in rate-of-growth, overall size, and bone thickness.

 Advertisement Images taken from General Farm Legislation Hearings, 1937